vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/23_mar18_iso_meeting_report.md

 While this paper proposed a change that seems completely reasonable, a good counterpoint was provided by someone in the room: being allowed to shrink the memory allows implementations to bring a dynamically-allocated `std::string` back into the SBO (small buffer optimization) realm.

-I had similar experiences throughout the meeting: almost every interaction when debating a paper was very well motivated, and I found myself thinking *"that's a very good point"* very often, even when two conflicting opinions were being stated one after another.
+I had similar experiences throughout the meeting: almost every interaction when debating a paper was very well motivated, and I found myself thinking *"that's a very good point"* very often, even when two conflicting opinions were being stated one right after the other.